-Introduction on split() Function in Java
+Introduction to split() Function in Java

 Java split() function is used to splitting the string into the string array based on the regular expression or the given delimiter.
-The resultant object is an array contains the split strings.
+The resultant object is an array containing the split strings.
 In the resultant returned array, we can pass the limit to the number of elements.

 Let’s see the example,

-- String: [email protected]
+- String: Java@SplitFunctions

 - Regular Expression: @

-- Result: “Java”, “SplitFunctions”
+- Result: “Java,” “SplitFunctions”

 Syntax: